Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 About Flores Island

-Flores is an Island of the East Nusa Tenggara archipelago in Indonesia, mainly famous for the Komodo National Park, the only place in the world where you can see the Komodo Dragons and a diving Mecca.
+Flores is an island in the East Nusa Tenggara archipelago in Indonesia, mainly famous for Komodo National Park, the only place in the world where you can see Komodo Dragons, and a diving Mecca.

-Flores is becoming more and more popular among the more adventurous tourists, mostly fed up with the crowds of Bali and the Gili islands.
-Even though most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving, and see the famous dragons, there’s much more to see in Flores and bicycle touring is the perfect way to see it.
+Even though most of them stick to the western part, using Labuan Bajo as a base to explore Komodo National Park, do snorkeling or diving, and see the famous dragons, there’s much more to see in Flores, and bicycle touring is the perfect way to see it.

-As we may wonder about this, we will immediately answer the question you’re most likely to ask, is beer available in Flores?
+As we may wonder, we will immediately answer the question you’re most likely to ask: Is beer available in Flores?
 Yes, it is.
 Flores is a Christian-majority island, and as opposed to the Muslim-majority islands of Indonesia, beer is everywhere.

 Check also our in-depth articles about: